postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 ## Viewing build status

-After you set up a Jenkins integration, information for build jobs is available in Postman.
-For each build you can view the start time, duration, and build status (success or failed).
-You can also view the results of collection runs that are [configured in your pipeline using Newman](#configuring-newman-for-jenkins).
+After you set up a Bitbucket Pipelines integration, information for build jobs is available in Postman.
+For each build you can view the branch, start time, duration, and status (successful or failed).

 To view build jobs, open an API version and select the **Test** tab.
 The most recent jobs are listed under **CI/CD Builds**.

-* To view a build in Jenkins, hover over a build and select **View build details**.
+* To view a build in Bitbucket Pipelines, hover over a build and select **View build details**.
-* To kick off a new build, select **Run Build**.
+* To start a new build, select **Run Build**.
 * To edit or delete the integration, select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg#icon" width="18px">.

 <img alt="View recent Jenkins builds" src="https://assets.postman.com/postman-docs/jenkins-test-tab-v9-14.jpg">

-To view the full list of build jobs, select **View Builds**.
-Use the dropdown list to filter the list by build status.
+To view the full list of build jobs, select **View All Builds**.
+Use the dropdown lists to filter jobs by branch or build status.
 To get the latest build status information, select **Refresh**.

 <img alt="View all Jenkins builds" src="https://assets.postman.com/postman-docs/jenkins-view-builds-v9-14.jpg">

 ## Viewing collection run details

 Using Newman, you can run Postman collections with your API tests as part of a Jenkins pipeline.
 The Postman cloud reporter can send details about the collection runs back to Postman.

+You can also view the results of collection runs that are [configured in your pipeline using Newman](#configuring-newman-for-jenkins).

 To view details for collections that were run as part of a build, first [configure Newman for Jenkins](#configuring-newman-for-jenkins) and then [kick off a new build](#viewing-build-status).
 After the build is complete, use the arrows to expand a build and expand **Collection Runs**.
 Then expand a collection to view details about a collection run.